 One exception which permits disclosure without consent is disclosure to school officials with legitimate educational interests.
-A "school official" is a person employed by the University in an administrative, supervisory, academic or research, or support staff position (including law enforcement unit personnel and health staff); a person or company with whom the University has contracted (such as an attorney, auditor, or collection agent); a person serving on the Board of Trustees; or a student serving on an official in performing his or her tasks.
+A "school official" is a person employed by the University in an administrative, supervisory, academic or research, or support staff position (including law enforcement unit personnel and health staff); a person or company with whom the University has contracted (such as an attorney, auditor, or collection agent); a person serving on the Board of Trustees; or a student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing his or her tasks.
 A school official has a "legitimate educational interest" if the official needs to review an education record in order to fulfill his or her professional responsibility.
 Upon request, the University also discloses education records without consent to officials of another school in which a student seeks or intends to enroll.